Maternal Lead Exposure

 - Mothers with BLLs <40 μg/dL should breastfeed.

-- Mothers with confrmed BLLs ≥40 μg/dL should begin breastfeeding when their blood lead levels drop below 40 μg/dL.
+- Mothers with confirmed BLLs ≥40 μg/dL should begin breastfeeding when their blood lead levels drop below 40 μg/dL.
 Until then, they should pump and discard their breast milk.
 Repeat blood lead levels every 1-2 weeks after removal of the exposure source.

 Medications Used to Treat Lead Exposure